Texas Court Records

 First court appearance and arraignment

 At this point, the party that has been arrested will be referred to as the defendant, and the state as the prosecution.
-The arraignment is the first court appearance and gives the defendant an option to plead "guilty" or "not guilty" for the crime being charged.
-It is recommended to hire an attorney to advise the defendant whether to plead guilty or not guilty.
+The arraignment is the first court appearance and gives the defendant an option to plead "guilty" or "not guilty" to the crime being charged.
+It is recommended to hire an attorney to advise the defendant on whether to plead guilty or not guilty.

 Plea bargains